antonbabenko/pre-commit-terraform/README.md

     if they are present in `README.md`.

 2. It is possible to pass additional arguments to shell scripts when using `terraform_docs` and `terraform_docs_without_aggregate_type_defaults`.
-Send pull-request with the new hook if something is missing.

 3. It is possible to automatically:
-    * create docfile (and PATH to it)
+    * create documentation file
-    * extend existing doc files by appending markers to the end of the file (see item 1)
+    * extend existing documentation file by appending markers to the end of the file (see item 1 above)
-    * use different than `README.md` docfile name.
+    * use different filename for the documentation (default is `README.md`)

     ```yaml
     - id: terraform_docs